anuranbaka/cppnumpy/README.md

 ```

 # Installing
-The Mat class and its functions are entirely contained within "projects/matlib/Mat.h"
+The Mat class and its basic functions are contained within "projects/matlib/Mat.h"
 header library.
-The other files in the repository are all test/example cases.
+Additionally, a basic implementation of a matrix inverse is provided, by linking
+"projects/Mat_Math/inverse.cpp".
+Alternatively, the library can link to Lapack to run the operation
+by linking "projects/Mat_Math/inverseLapack.cpp".

 # Running Tests/Examples
 Matrix arithmetic is tested in the Mat_test.cpp, and demonstrates basic
-matrix math functions.
+matrix math functions as well as the not-so-basic matrix inverse.

 Additionally, "projects/Flood Fill/Flood_test" presents an example usage of the Mat class for
 a Flood Fill function.
 For simplicity's sake the matrix simply handles a matrix of single-digit
 numbers as plain text, but demonstrates a potential practical use case for the class.

 Both programs are compiled when running "make" in the base directory.
+If "useLapack=true" is specified
+in the make statement, the code will link to Lapack and use that instead.

 # Functions
 ###### Template parameter "Type" used to signify the element type